APACKImprove this page

 git_urlto identify the dependency.

 target_packageis ignored during serialization.
-Moreover, versioning is currently not supported - that’s why there is no version in this set of dependency data.
 Note: Be sure to specify the

 git_urlfor each dependency properly as this is currently the only way how dependencies can automatically be resolved.

 If such an implementation class is detected during the serialization process, a corresponding

 .apack-manifest.xml file will be created on the top level of the Git repository.
 This contains the APACK metadata information.

 ZIF_APACK_MANIFEST is automatically created as local object, i.e. in package

 $TMP.
 In case you intend to transport projects containing an implementation class to follow-on systems, you either need to remove the implementation class from the transport or ensure that